RogueOneEcho/superseded-how-to-setup-deluge-with-protonvpn-portforward/README.md

 ### Monitor

-The `monitor` service runs a [bash script](monitor/monitor) that obtains the forwarded port from the gluetun API and sets the listening port of `deluge`.
+The `monitor` service runs a [bash script](monitor/monitor) that obtains the forwarded port from the Gluetun API and sets the incoming listening port of `deluge`.

-If the monitor script fails it retries waits for a duration defined as `RETRY`, until it's successful.
-Then it waits a duration defined by `INTERVAL` before running again, therefore if the forwarded port happens to change it will be updated in `deluge`.
+If the monitor script fails it waits for a duration defined as `RETRY` then retries.
+Once it's successful it waits a duration defined by `INTERVAL` before running again, therefore if the forwarded port happens to change it will be updated in `deluge`.

 ### Deluge

 The `deluge` service runs the [Deluge](https://deluge-torrent.org/) web client and daemon as a [linux-server.io container](https://fleet.linuxserver.io/image?name=linuxserver/deluge).

+The Deluge web client is available at http://localhost:8112.

 ## Getting started